serverless/blog/posts/2017-02-28-serverless-v1.8.0.md

 ### Different displaying of function name in info command

-New users coming to the Serverless Framework faced some issues with the different names the function is refered to on their local machine and AWS.
+New users coming to the Serverless Framework faced some issues with the different names the function is refered to on their local machine vs. AWS.

 We decided to update the `info` plugin so that both names are shown.
 The functions name in `serverless.yml` and the name of the deployed function on AWS.